Chamilandu Bushcamp: Our full report

 Since mid-2018, many of our travellers who stayed at Chamilandu Bushcamp have kindly recorded their wildlife sightings and shared them with us.
 The results are below.
 Click an animal to see more, and here to see more on our methodology.

 - There are no plug points in the rooms but electronics can be given to the camp manager for charging.
 In the event of several cloudy days, charging facilities may be limited, or charging could take longer than normal.

 - Chamilandu has 24-hour radio contact with its sister camps in the South Luangwa and with its base camp at Mfuwe Lodge.

 - The showers and handbasins are plumbed in.
 Water is solar-heated so it may take a few minutes to reach your shower.
 Each chalet has a flushing toilet.
 The water from the taps is suitable for drinking, but bottled water is also available if you prefer.

 Health & safety

-Security measures: Guests are escorted to their chalets after dark.
-We recommend that you hand any valuables to the manager to keep in the camp's lock-up facility.
+- Guests are escorted to their chalets after dark.
+There are no lock-up facilities in the rooms so we recommend that you hand any valuables to the manager to keep in the camp's lock-up facility.